d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 That is, the number of anchor boxes centered on the same pixel is $n+m-1$.
 For the entire input image, we will generate a total of $wh(n+m-1)$ anchor boxes.

-The above method of generating anchor boxes has been implemented in the `MultiBoxPrior` function.
+The above method of generating anchor boxes has been implemented in the `multibox_prior` function.
 We specify the input, a set of sizes, and a set of aspect ratios, and this function will return all the anchor boxes entered.

 ```{.python .input  n=2}
 img = image.imread('../img/catdog.jpg').asnumpy()